How to Make a Cozy Bed That Does Not Aggravate Arthritis Pain

 - Weighted blankets — though it seems counterintuitive — can bring comfort to some people with arthritis.
 Also called gravity blankets or pressure blankets, they can help some relax at bedtime due to the hug-like contact that they provide.

-For some people with arthritis, a warm bed allows them to wake up with less stiffness in the morning.
+For some people with arthritis pain, a warm bed allows them to wake up with less stiffness in the morning.
 For others, a cooler bed provides relief and comfort.
 Choose whatever allows you to sleep comfortably without pain, overheating, underheating, or pressure.

 Blankets are made out of anything, from quilted cotton squares to tightly-woven synthetic fabrics to loosely knit yarns to snug woolen fibers.
 Your best bet?
 A blanket that moves with you as you sleep, which isn’t too heavy or too slippery.